ReflectsLight/quran-json/README.md

 See [Surah Al-Fatihah (English)](share/quran-json/TheNobleQuran/en/1.json) for an example

-## Install

-quran-json can be installed via git:

-    user@localhost$ git clone https://github.com/ReflectsLight/quran-json
-    user@localhost$ cd quran-json
-    user@localhost$ bundle install
-    user@localhost$ bundle exec ruby bin/quran-json --help

-## Thanks
+## Credit

-الْحَمْدُ لِلَّهِ رَبِّ الْعَالَمِينَ

-Thanks to the following websites for providing the downloadable content:

-  * https://quran.com for the English, Portuguese, Dutch, and French translations
-  * https://searchtruth.com for the original Arabic, and the Farsi, Italian translations

-Thanks to the translators:
+**Translations**

   * __Dr.
 Mustafa Khattab__ for the English translation
   * __Hussain Ansarian__ for the Farsi translation
   * __Sofian S. Siregar__ for the Dutch translation
   * __Muhammad Hamidullah__ for the French translation
   * __Hamza Roberto Piccardo__ for the Italian translation

+**Sources**

+  * https://quran.com for the English, Portuguese, Dutch, and French translations
+  * https://searchtruth.com for the original Arabic, and the Farsi, Italian translations

 ## License